ciresdem/cudem/README.md

 Other useful external programs needed for full functionality include:
 GMT, MB-System, HTDP and VDatum.

+Installation of the above programs are system dependent.
+Only GDAL and GDAL-Python are required.

 Download and install git (If you have not already): [git installation](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

 ```